Createdd/Writing/articles/MeetupReflection2017.md

 As soon as I have learned the basics of programming with the help of [Free Code Camp](https://www.freecodecamp.com) I was eager to give something back.
 I figured out, that I probably can do the most when strengthening the local group of the organization, helping individuals, who are on the same path and just provide a framework of exchange for these groups of people.

+Even though I am doing more than just organizing a meetup I want to focus on the [FreeCodeCamp Local Meetup in Vienna](https://www.meetup.com/Free-Code-Camp-Vienna) in this article.

 ## 📄 Table of contents